Interventions and Detentions

 Whether you’re a teacher, administrator, or someone passionate about the future of education, Interventions and Detentions will leave you with ideas to carry back into your own practice—plus a few laughs along the way.

-• The difference between reaction and response
+* The difference between recognition and appreciation

 Disclaimer